Bingley Bantams are Supporting One In A Million charity

 Half way down, and the sun had the audacity to come out.
 Soaking wet clothing trying to dry itself on you, with a rucksack which feels 20 times heavier than what it was at the beginning due to everything being drenched, the 4 & a half mile journey seemed to take forever, it was like following the bisto gravy trail.
 It took just over 2 hours for us to get to the finish point which is slow going on a mile by mile rate, but it was a journey which got us to the end of the journey and it felt great to see the rest of the guys who had finished the challenge a bit quicker than us, and our families who had come up to celebrate with us.

 All in all, on reflection, the Yorkshire 3 peaks is a brilliant challenge and I would highly recommend anyone to do it if you haven’t already done so.
 I’m certainly not the fittest person in the world, and they say the target time for completion is 12 hours so I am proud to have done it in less than that (11h 22mins according to the certificate of achievement – of course if we take the 2 miles off for the detour which we took it would have been in the 10 hour + region!).

 There was, of course, a reason we did this, and that was to raise money for One In A Million.
-Between the group of us, we set a target to achieve £2,500 for the charity, and as it stands, with some further donations still to hit the account, the figure is at a staggering £4,055!!
-(62% above target).
-This is an unbelievable amount and we thank each and every one of you who has sponsored us and donated.
+Between the group of us, we set a target to achieve £2,500 for the charity, and thanks to everyone who sponsored us, we totally smashed that hands down, a staggering £4,547 was raised!!
+(81% above target).
+This is an unbelievable amount and we thank each and every one of you who sponsored us and donated.